rnadkarni2/SlicerBreast_DCEMRI_FTV/README.md

 <h1>Breast DCE-MRI FTV extension</h1>

+<p>Users of this extension must abide by the Slicer license.
+A copy of this license is included
+in this repository in the file <strong>license.txt</strong>.
+The <strong>copyright.txt</strong> file in this repository includes the copyright statement written on all Python code files in this extension.</p>

 <h2>Purpose of Extension</h2>

 <p>This 3D Slicer extension allows the user to compute functional tumor volume (FTV) from a